League-of-Foundry-Developers/fvtt-module-trigger-happy/README.md

 ## v0.1
 - Initial release with support for Actor and Scene triggers

-# Support

-If you like this module and would like to help support its development, you can subscribe to my [Patreon](https://www.patreon.com/kakaroto) or if you prefer, you can also send me some rations via [Ko-Fi](https://ko-fi.com/kakaroto)

 # License
 This Foundry VTT module, writen by KaKaRoTo, is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).